 Grey Owl Trail follows the eastern shoreline of Kingsmere Lake.

-Pro Tip: Call the Parks Canada Visitor Centre in Waskesui at (306) 663-4522 the day before your trip to find out what sites are available.
-That might help you determine the likelihood of booking your desired campsite.
+Note: Call the Parks Canada Visitor Centre in Waskesiu at 1-306-663-4522 the day before your arrival to find out which sites are available.
+That may help you determine the likelihood of booking your desired campsites.
+Then plan to arrive first thing in the morning to reserve available sites.

 Grey Owl Trail mushroom